Toggle: English / Spanish

 Antibiotics and proper nutrition helps stop the disease from getting worse.
 Plastic surgery may be necessary to remove destroyed tissues and reconstruct facial bones.
 This will improve facial appearance and the function of the mouth and jaw.

-In some cases, this condition can be deadly if left untreated.
+In some cases, this condition can be deadly if it is not treated.
 Other times, the condition may heal over time even without treatment.
 However, it can cause severe scarring and deformity.

-Medical care is needed if mouth sores and inflammation occur and persist or worsen.
+Medical care is needed if mouth sores and inflammation occur and persist or get worse.

 Morelli, J. Disorders of the mucous membranes.
 In: Kliegman, ed.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 656.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 656.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.